farhnkrnapratma/Configurations/README.md

 ## Manual

-All the configurations of the tools I use.
-It will be updated as long as there are changes.
+All of the configuration files will be updated as long as there are changes.
+Please read the guide they provided (below) before using their configuration files.

 ### 1. vim-plug